yl3im/motobm/README.md

 # motobm
-MOTOTRBO zone file generator from BrandMeister repeater list
+MOTOTRBO zone file generator from BrandMeister repeater list.
+It makes use of [BrandMeister API](https://wiki.brandmeister.network/index.php/API/Halligan_API) to retrieve the the list of actual DMR repeaters and importing them into Motorola DMR radios as zones, filtered by country or location.

 ## Installation